How can I modernise my kitchen?

 Use of space

 Perhaps your kitchen refit is a room extension or other structural change.
 Or you might be knocking through or altering the use of your existing space.
-The important thing is that you can optimise the use of both floor area and height that you have available.
+The important thing is that you can optimise the use of both the floor area and the height that you have available.
 By being able to plan your space in this way, you can make sure that it supports your lifestyle in a modern way.

 Decor